inrae/jupyterhub-vm/README.md

 #### Using JupyterHub

 The first time you log in to JupyterHub via the web interface, you must enter the administrator's login and password.
 The administrator's login is _admin_ (configured in the file _ansible/roles/jupyterhub/tasks/install.yml_).
-The first time you log in to JupyterHub via the web interface, you must enter the administrator's login and password.
-The administrator's login is _admin_ (configured in the file _ansible/roles/jupyterhub/tasks/install.yml_).

 ![Login](https://raw.githubusercontent.com/djacob65/jupyterhub-vm/master/images/jupyterhub_login.png)